Table Of Contents

 So – How do we get Reviews?

 As we touched on earlier in the article, one of the easiest ways to to create a launch with or without a discount.
 Explain to the potential consumers the situation and how much a review would mean.
 Remember you aren’t allowed to ask for a positive review as this is against Amazon’s T&Cs, but what you can do is remind people to leave a review once they have purchased the item.
+BUT – recently I did a post on why amazon can’t really track fake reviews that are done well!

 Another method that is seen as against Amazon’s ToS but something I know 99% of Amazon sellers do, is to ask your friends and family to purchase a product for you and to leave a review.
 These reviews must appear natural and it also helps if the individual with an Amazon account has reviewed previous purchases in the past – This helps the review seem natural and has less chance of getting hidden.
 If Amazon believe you have reviewed the product yourself or someone close to you has given a bias review, they will “hide” this review and it will never appear on your listing.